synacktiv/nord-stream/README.md

 #### Clean logs

-By default, the Nord Stream will attempt to remove traces left after a pipeline deployment, depending on your privileges.
+By default, Nord Stream will attempt to remove traces left after a pipeline deployment, depending on your privileges.
 To preserve traces, the `--no-clean` option can be used.
 This will keep the pipeline logs, but this will still revert the changes made to the repository.
 Note that for GitLab, some traces cannot be deleted.